 Russian is spoken by about 260 million people, and it is a lingua franca in most of the former Eastern Bloc.
 It is the second most popular language on the Internet (after English).

 Portuguese is also spoken by about 260 million people and is used in Brazil, Portugal, and several African countries.

 German is spoken by about 150 million people, out of which 100 million speak it as a native language.
 It is the third most commonly used language on the Internet.
 It is spoken mostly in Central Europe.

 Note that Hindi and Bengali are also spoken by quite a large number of speakers (400 and 250 million, respectively), but they are relatively restricted to certain parts of India and their presence on the Internet is quite low (less than 0.1%).

 Also note that Arabic is spoken by about 290 million people; however, “Arabic” refers in fact not to a single language, but rather to a wide range of “dialects”, some of which are not mutually intelligible.
 There is a standardized form of Arabic called Modern Standard Arabic.
-Although there are no native speakers of Modern Standard Arabic, most speakers of various Arabic dialects understand it and are able to use it if necessary.
+Although there are no native speakers of Modern Standard Arabic, most speakers of various Arabic dialects understand it and are able to use it to some degree if necessary.